BrijenMakwana/BugBridger/PRIVACY.md

 **Contact Us**

-If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at brijenma@gmail.com.
+If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact Brijen Makwana via email at brijenma@gmail.com.